 There are three VIP screens where you can recline in extra comfy seats and enjoy free popcorn and a drink.
 There’s also an exclusive Directors Lounge that has panoramic views of Belfast’s skyline and riverfront.

 Northern Ireland is often referred to as the “Home of The Thrones” as it was one of the key filming locations of the popular TV show Game of Thrones.

 Seasons one through eight were filmed in 25 locations around Northern Ireland, all within a short distance from Belfast.

-You can take a Game Of Thrones Tour and stop at some of these locations.
+You can take a Game Of Thrones tour and stop at some of these locations.
 You’ll end up back in Belfast at the tenth door at the Dark Horse Pub in the Cathedral Quarter.
 This is also an ideal day trip from Belfast if you want to explore more of the day.

 Visit Ulster Folk Museum